 China is one of the most popular countries to teach English abroad, expect a fascinating culture, tasty food, friendly people and an experience like no other.
-China has opened it doors to TEFL teachers in recent years and there are so many good reasons to work here including year round jobs and high salaries.
-View our guide to teaching English in China and apply today.
+China has opened it doors to TEFL teachers in recent years and there are so many good reasons to work here including high salaries.

 China is one of the most popular TEFL destinations in the world, the country is vast; both environmentally and culturally, there are destinations and things to do here for all interests.
 The option to teach English is one that is becoming incredibly popular, both for the foreign teacher and China itself.
 Chinese students have an ever-increasing interest in the western world while head teachers pride themselves on having an English-speaking teacher at their school.
 As a result, foreign teachers are being welcomed into Primary and Middle schools as well as Universities.

 Working as an English teacher in China is a great way to immerse yourself in the local culture whilst you will also get lots of time to travel and see more of the country.
 You will really get to understand the history and culture of this country when working as a teacher here.
 A lot of people in China want to learn English to improve job prospects and there is a huge demand for native English speakers all year round.
 We recommend finding shared accommodation with other international staff - this will help keep costs down as China.
 On your average teaching wage you should be able to live pretty comfortable and enjoy your new country and all the excursions and activities available.